ibm-cloud-architecture/refarch-jee-customerorder/tutorial/tutorial.md

 ### SkyTap images ###

-Use the PurpleCompute series of SkyTap images for this tutorial.
+1. 'Use the PurpleCompute series of SkyTap images for this tutorial.'
-Login to your skytap machine on the NFS/Jumpbox vm image.
+2. 'Login to your skytap machine on the NFS/Jumpbox vm image.'
-Use the password: A1rb0rn3
+3. 'Use the password: A1rb0rn3'

 ### Step 1.
 Modernise application to run on WebSphere Liberty profile (Optional)
 --------------------------------------------------------------------------------